RubricLab/rubric/packages/@rubriclab/eslint-config/README.md

 # Rubric Labs ESLint Config

+Custom ESLint config for the Rubric Labs monorepo.

 This is [Rubric Labs](https://rubriclab.com)' first public package.

 It serves as a template for publishing packages under a larger, private monorepo.